erdihu/CongestionTaxWithAkka/README.md

 ## Purpose

 This application makes use of actor model in order to calculate congestion tax for a registered vehicle.
 My main ambition is to make myself familiar with the actor model and its capabilities.
-Since this is my first hands on test with actor model, it only utilises basic concepts of Akka.net.
+Since this is my first hands on test with actor model, it only utilises some basic concepts of Akka.net.

 ---